Dinoshark: Plot

-The film opens with a baby pliosaur swimming away from a broken chunk of Arctic glacier that calved due to global warming.
-Three years later, it is a ferocious predatory adult and kills tourists and locals offshore from Puerto Vallarta, Mexico.
-The protagonist, Trace, is first to notice the pliosaur and witnesses his friend get eaten, but has trouble convincing people that a creature of such antiquity is still alive and eating people.
+The film opens with aquatic reptil infants swimming away from a broken chunk of Arctic glacier that calved due to global warming.
+Three years later, one is a ferocious predatory adult and kills tourists and locals offshore from Puerto Vallarta, Mexico.
+The protagonist, Trace, is first to notice the creature and witnesses his friend get eaten, but has trouble convincing people that a creature of such antiquity is still alive and eating people.